Mount Pakenham is known for great snow and great grooming.

 Compressed Air & Water

 Water and compressed air is the combination that creates our snow!
-Compressors create the compressed air which is then pushed through the snowmaking air pipes that line the runs.
-We also use new Fan guns with built-in compressors.
+Our brand-new Hi-tech Fan guns have built-in compressors.
 A set of snowmaking pipes is used to pump up to 800/gpm of water up the hill.
 All the water is drawn from our snowmaking pond located in our base area, converted into snow over the winter, and then returned naturally to the water table and pond in the springtime when the snow melts.

-Machine made snow is more durable than natural snow, and is actually better for getting a great snow base here at Mount Pakenham!
-Machine made snow is a simple ball of snow-no arms to break off and get compacted down, thus being more durable for creating and maintaining a base.
+Machine made snow is more durable than natural snow, and provides a great snow base here at Mount Pakenham!

 So, how much snow can be made in an hour?